 For more than a quarter of a century Wesley was connected with Lincoln College, and its name appears on the title pages of all his works.
 In the minds of many the name of Wesley is most closely associated with Lincoln.
-In the dining-hall his portrait hangs.
-Here in this college is pointed out his room, here in the ante-chapel is preserved the pulpit from which he preached, and here in the quiet quadrangle is the "Wesley Vine" from which hundreds of Methodists from all over the world have plucked leaves and sometimes branches which have taken root, like the Wesleyan movement, in the far places of the earth.
+In the dining hall his portrait hangs.
+Here in this college is pointed out his room, here in the ante-chapel is preserved the pulpit from which he preached, and here in the quiet quadrangle is there "Wesley Vine" from which hundreds of Methodists from all over the world have plucked leaves and sometimes branches which have taken root, like the Wesleyan movement, in the far places of the earth.

 But Wesley's "college" was Christ Church.
 Hither in 1720 he came up from the Charterhouse, London, which he had entered as a student in 1715, when he was eleven, and the year George Whitefield was born.
-His father had been a student at Exeter College, but it was at Christ Church that Samuel Wesley, Jr., had taken his degree, and this college was chosen by his brothers John, and six years later, Charles, the hymnist of Methodism.
-More than a half century after he entered Christ Church, Wesley was in Oxford, and wrote in his Journal: "Having an hour to spare, I walked to Christ Church, for which I cannot but still retain a peculiar affection.
+His father had been a student at Exeter College, but it was at Christ Church College that Samuel Wesley Jr., had taken his degree, and this college was chosen by his brothers John, and six years later Charles, the hymnist of Methodism.
+More than half a century after he entered Christ Church, Wesley was in Oxford, and wrote in his journal: "Having an hour to spare, I walked to Christ Church, for which I cannot but still retain a peculiar affection.
 What lovely mansions are these!"
-And again, some years later, in his Journal he records that he "observed narrowly the Hall," the gardens, and the walks, and declared that he had seen nothing anywhere to compare with them.
+And again, some years later, in his journal he records that he "observed narrowly the Hall" the gardens, and the walks, and declared that he had seen nothing anywhere to compare with them.
 And Wesley knew Oxford well!
-As a youth of seventeen, to use the phrases of the historian, he passed through the "Tom Gateway," which the fallen Wolsey left unfinished and which Wren completed.
-Milton once lived within hearing of the great bell which hung there, sounding the curfew, and
+As a youth of seventeen, to use the phrases of the historian, he passed through the "tom Gateway" which the fallen Wosley had left unfinished and which Wren completed.
+Milton once lived within hearing of the great bell which hung there, sounding curfew, and "Swinging slow with sullen roar."